 10 episodes and that’s how Date a Live II decides to adapt the second season.
 The disappointment of story development in terms of a more accurate adaptation puts a stain on this show.
 At the same time, the fan service is like a bed bug that infests itself at any opportunity it has the chance.
 The first half of the season focuses on this exclusively with the twins while the second part tries out a little different with a bit of gender bender.
 But still, the comedy can be pleasant if you’re into the show’s gimmicks.
 The characters also offers something new; contrasting greatly between the two arcs but still refreshing.
 There’s even a favorable character that makes her ultimate return with great anticipation.
 But if you’re anticipating to watch this sequel, just be ready for another journey of dating sim and shenanigans. read more

-Once again, the momentum of an ambitious premiere carries itself into an undermining follow up.
-Although my expectations were reserved heading into this sequel, I still had anticipated more than ten episodes of disgraceful nonsense.
-In short, Date A Live II strayed away from the merits that propelled its opening season into relevance, such as the unmistakable charms of the vivacious heroines or remarkable humor drawing from a spectrum of dating simulator choices.
-It was just yesterday that an udon shop launched an eventful assault on the main group (en route to a local hot spring).
-It was just yesterday that Shidou fought against true adversity, juggling a number of demands with everything at stake.
-It was just yesterday that players were ripe with presence and not confined to atypical restrictions for a dismal cause.
+Once again, the momentum of an ambitious premiere is carried straight into a brick wall.
+Although I reserved my expectations heading into this sequel, I certainly anticipated more than ten episodes of a disgrace.
+Date A Live II strayed away from the merits which put its prequel on the map, such as the charms of the vivacious heroines or remarkable humor tied to a spectrum of dating simulation choices.
+It was only yesterday that an udon shop launched an eventful assault on the core group (en route to a local hot spring).
+It was only yesterday that Shidou matched wits and fists against true adversity, juggling a batch of pressing demands with everything on the line.
+It was only yesterday that players were ripe with presence and not confined to restrictions of a dismal cause.

-Date A Live’s strengths permeated well through the lively bunch which headlined season one, but there were no vibrant designs to help distinguish this second coming.
-The Berserk twins were pure lighter fluid, fueling one of the most staggering wastes of time I have experienced in anime of this genre.
-Was it too much to ask for more from these yin-yang personalities serving no other means than to get Shidou hot?
-As for the Diva, it was a shame to see her unique sexual preference and tastes wasted on a foully variable and one-sided personality.
+While Date A Live's strengths permeated well through a lively bunch headlining season one, there was no vibrancy to replicate that success in this second act.
+The Berserk twins were pure lighter fluid to one of the most staggering time sinks I have witnessed in this genre.
+Was it really too much to ask for with yin-yang personalities serving no purpose other than to get Shidou hot?
+And as for the Diva, I hated to see her unique sexual preference and tastes overshadowed by her foully variable and one-dimensional personality.

-Collectively, the premise for this sequel was sorely lacking in soul and impact.
-Most of, if not all the battles, were saturated with cheap, reckless chatter among combatants stirred with a high concentration of pretentious artificial drama.
-The most obvious misunderstandings were blown greatly out of proportion while new rivals and antagonist powerhouses made their appearances out of thin air.
-School events and concerts did little to further the effort or lighten the atmosphere.
+The premise for this sequel was collectively lacking in soul and impact.
+Most of, if not all the battles, were saturated with cheap chatter among combatants stirred together with a high concentration of pretentious drama.
+The most obvious misunderstandings were blown well out of proportion while new rivals and antagonist powerhouses seemingly made their appearances out of thin air.
+The more easygoing school events and concerts did little to support the effort or lighten the atmosphere.

-I hope the upcoming movies, OVAs, and TV sequels play their part to inject some Live-liness back into this series.
-Otherwise, may every bit associated with this series R.I.P. (rest in pieces).
+It would be great if the upcoming movies, OVAs, and/or TV sequels can rebound and inject Live-liness back into this series.
 Nonetheless, the signature trademark of the glasses schoolgirl accurately sums up this installment.
 It really was that lame!read more